Willson Contreras: 2025 season

 Contreras played his 1,000th career game on June 5, 2025, against the Kansas City Royals, when he hit a game-winning single to bring Lars Nootbaar for the winning run to defeat the Royals 6–5 in extra innings.
 It was the third career walk-off hit of his career and his first as a Cardinal; he also recorded the 500th RBI of his career.
 Contreras made 135 appearances for St. Louis, slashing .257/.344/.447 with 20 home runs and 80 RBI.
 On September 17, Contreras was placed on the injured list due to a right shoulder strain, ending his season.

+Boston Red Sox

+On December 21, 2025, Contreras was traded to the Boston Red Sox in exchange for Hunter Dobbins and minor league prospects Yhoiker Fajardo and Blake Aita.
+On June 30, Contreras became the first player in Red Sox history to be ejected in back-to-back games, following a confrontation with Washington Nationals pitcher Cade Cavalli.
+On July 7, Contreras was named to his fourth all-star game as a reserve for the American League.
+He replaced Vladimir Guerrero Jr., who was recovering from a lower back injury.

 Personal life

-Contreras's younger brother, William Contreras, is also a catcher in MLB.
+Contreras' younger brother, William Contreras, is also a catcher in MLB.
 Contreras married Andrea Villamizar on May 3, 2018.
 Contreras is a supporter of the Venezuelan opposition and Juan Guaidó.